-A minimum 2:1 in a relevant degree.
+A minimum 2:1 honours degree in a relevant subject.

 Months of entry

 October, May, February

 Chemistry is a fundamental science that underpins a vast array of topics.
 At Lincoln, the School of Chemistry is focused on advancing the chemical sciences to address real-world problems in society and industry.

 Research students in Chemistry can benefit from an interdisciplinary environment and may have the opportunity to work with colleagues from across the University’s College of Science, national and international academic collaborators, and an array of industry partners.
 You will have full access to a range of facilities including high-throughput preparative methods, bespoke molecular and nanomaterials laboratories, and analytical and structural instrumentation.

 The chemistry team is currently involved in studies including collaborative projects with the pharmaceutical, environmental, fine chemicals and instrumentation sectors.
 You will have the opportunity to engage with the team on projects that have real-world impact using fundamental chemistry research.